Prayer and Liturgy

-Each class is given several opportunities to pray throughout the day and week, with one on these being a longer, more formal Collective Worship, led by the class.
+Each class is given several opportunities to pray throughout the day and week, with one on these being a longer, more formal Prayer and Liturgy, led by the class.
 Children are taught a range of Catholic prayers to be used in a range of different situations.
-The children within the class are given the opportunity to plan and lead Collective Worship with the support of the class teachers.
+The children within the class are given the opportunity to plan and lead Prayer and Liturgy with the support of the class teachers.

 Each Wednesday, teachers use the ‘Wednesday Word’ resource as for the collective worship for the day, this tie=me allows us to respond to God's word and look forward to the Sunday gospel with a deeper understanding

 Every Friday, staff and pupils plan 15 minutes of faith based upon specific themes of readings.

 Our Mini Vinnies are from Y3 to Y6.
 They come together to form a part of the St. Vincent de Paul Society England and Wales, a voluntary organisation dedicated to tackling poverty in all its forms.
 The Mini Vinnies meet each week with Mrs Britton and Mrs Rowley to pray, discuss and see what they can to help make a difference in our communities.

 - Running food collections for the food bank

 - Led cake sales for the Douglas MacMillan